Information For Ohio Motorcyclists: Your Risks, Your Rights

 There are two basic keys to group riding: leadership and organization.
 Good leaders will organize the motorcycle pack and ensure that everyone is on the same page.
 They will keep an extra eye on novice motorcyclists within the group.

-Healing Takes Time, Money
+Healing Takes Time And Money

 An accident may leave a motorcyclist in a poor situation, physically and financially.
-Injuries may render the victim unable to work, or worse, may necessitate a prolonged hospitalization.
-It may take weeks, months or years to recover – if ever – and the victim needs to be compensated for medical bills, lost wages and other areas of life impacted by the crash.
+Injuries may render the victim unable to work or, worse, may necessitate a prolonged hospitalization.
+It may take weeks, months or years – if ever –to recover, and the victim needs to be compensated for medical bills, lost wages and other areas of life impacted by the crash.
 Because insurance policies have limitations and companies aim to minimize claims payouts, a personal injury lawsuit is often necessary to recover sufficient money damages.

 When a fatal motorcycle crash leaves a family hurting, a wrongful death claim can provide compensation for the profound loss.
 Ohio wrongful death suits allow certain family members to collect compensation on behalf of the deceased.
-Ohio statutes provide that the spouse and children recover this money; if the victim was unmarried with no children, then his or her parents and siblings are next in order.
+Ohio statutes provide that the spouse and children recover this money; if the victim was unmarried with no children, then their parents and siblings are next in order.
 If none of those scenarios apply, then more distant relatives may be entitled to collect damages.
 An Ohio wrongful death lawyer can assess your specific situation.

-If a motorcycle crash has seriously harmed you or a family member, it’s wise to speak with an experienced Ohio motor vehicle accident attorney.
+If a motorcycle crash has seriously harmed you or a family member, then it’s wise to speak with an experienced Ohio motor vehicle accident attorney.
 Don’t delay; Ohio has strict time limits for bringing injury or death claims.

 About Rittgers Rittgers & Nakajima